armijnhemel/crawler_for_discogs/README.md

 take memory usage into account: creating a full DOM representation in memory is impossible.
 A first version of the splitter script used `xml.dom.pulldom` which has very low memory usage but which isn't the fastest.
-The current version uses `xml.etree.ElementTree` which uses more memory, but which is a lot faster.
+The current version uses `xml.etree.ElementTree` which is a lot faster.

 What is important to know is that the XML that is used for computing the hash is the XML as written by `ElementTree's` `tostring()` method.
 It is *not* byte